 “While our company was founded as a family business, in so many ways, all the people who have joined since have become our family,” she says.
 “I am proud of how each member of our team looks out for and takes ownership in the greater good, proving that the whole is greater than the sum of its parts.
 It is that top-to-bottom talent that makes me most proud.”

 AlphaGraphics Pittsburgh invests in our team in many ways, whether through continual training and consultants to further every member’s expertise or supporting the design and marketing team when they enter for awards like the Addy Awards or Pgh365 AIGA Awards.
-These kinds of efforts not only serve as kudos to the company but also bolster team morale, confidence and pride when their work is
+These kinds of efforts not only serve as kudos to the company but also bolster team morale, confidence and pride when their work is shared and commended.

 The business wants every person to grow as an employee but also as individual people and, most importantly, together as a team.
 Collaboration, trust and teamwork are so ingrained in our operations that the signs department wall proudly boasts a famous quote from Babe Ruth: